 - Strict mode is available since systemd 243.
 Any certificate signed by a trusted certificate authority is accepted.
 However, there is no hostname validation with the GnuTLS backend while the OpenSSL backend expects an IP address.

 - In any case, no Server Name Indication (SNI) is sent.
-The certificate name is not validated, making a man-in-the-middle rather trivial.
+The certificate name is not validated, making a on-path attacker rather trivial.

 Linux, macOS, and Windows can use a DoH client in strict mode.
 The